Taylor150/hangman_game/README.md

-# Loan calculator
+# Hangman Game
 ![](https://i.imgur.com/waxVImv.png)

-I made this Loan calculator as part of the JetBrains Python for Beginners course, This calculator can work out the following: differential payments, annuity, principal, payment amount and payment periods.
+I made this hangman game as part of the JetBrains Python for Beginners course, This gane comprises of:

-Arguments are passed to the calculator through the command line using argparse.
+* Menu with option to play or exit the game
+* A life counter that is incrementaly reduced for incorrect guesses
+* Hints if certain incorrect guesses are made for
+  * Incorrect formatting
+  * Guesses that have already been made
+  * Guesses that are not lower-case or in the english alphabet
+* Win/Loss prompt at the end of the game